-After more than nine decades it may be difficult to appreciate how huge the legendary Dempsey vs Firpo fight was or how it transformed the public image of heavyweight champion Jack Dempsey, aka The Manassa Mauler.
+After more than nine decades it may be difficult to appreciate the impact of the legendary Dempsey vs Firpo fight and how it transformed the public image of heavyweight king Jack Dempsey, aka The Manassa Mauler.
 This is because many forget how Dempsey was in fact a rather unpopular figure for most of his championship reign.
-The all-American celebrity version of Dempsey, likable and extremely popular, did not emerge until the later years of the great champion’s career.
+The all-American celebrity version of Dempsey, likable and endearing, did not emerge until the later years of the great champion’s career.

 At the bell, the champion attacked.
 He missed a wild left and Firpo, retreating in the face of Dempsey’s assault, countered with a right that landed flush and dropped Dempsey to one knee.
 The crowd roared, rising as one to its feet; no one would sit down again until the ferocious battle had ended.

-Dempsey rose and the fighters collided again in ring center, muscling each other in close before finding punching room and letting loose with wild haymakers, both men connecting.
-Twenty seconds in, Dempsey landed his potent left hook, knocking Firpo down.
-The challenger climbed to his feet and the men immediately took up where they left off, grappling and pounding, every blow thrown with intent to render the other man unconscious, the massive crowd going berserk as the fighters mauled and wrestled and punched away.
+Dempsey lurched to his feet and the two warriors collided again in ring center, muscling each other in close before finding punching room and letting loose with wild haymakers, both men connecting.
+Twenty seconds in, Dempsey landed his potent left hook, knocking Firpo to the canvas.
+The challenger scrambled up and the fighters immediately took up where they left off, grappling and pounding, every blow thrown with intent to render the other man unconscious, the massive crowd going berserk as both men mauled and wrestled and punched away.

 Firpo, while bigger and stronger, lacked Dempsey’s footwork and balance and this proved key in the knockdowns the champion scored.
 While attacking, Dempsey continually whirled and spun, turning Firpo in the clinches and then striking while the challenger was off-balance.
 Dempsey’s vicious body attack also factored in, with two of the knockdowns courtesy of hard shots to Firpo’s belly.
 Seven times the challenger hit the canvas and more than once it appeared certain he was finished, but the stubborn “Wild Bull of the Pampas” kept getting up and battling back, despite the fact Dempsey was allowed to hover after each knockdown and strike Firpo the second his gloves left the canvas.